 It was really easy (and free) to make this dice tray.
 I used an old shoebox lid and a piece of thin cardboard (a cereal box would be perfect for this).
 Cutting a strip long enough to stretch across the box and fold along the sides worked pretty well, but making sure I had another strip to glue to the bottom of the box made it really sturdy.
 I used a hot glue gun to glue the strip in place.
 EASY!

 Buy a dice tray

-If you like the dice game 10,000 you’ll love our favorite card game.
-Click the picture below to learn how to play Golf.
+If you like the dice game 10,000 you’ll love our other favorite games.

 More Game Ideas